 Step 2: Create your geofencing boundaries

 Next, you’ll need to create your geofencing boundaries.
-These boundaries can be customized to fit your needs, such as setting up virtual boundaries around your store or any other specific area.
+These boundaries can be customized to fit your needs, such as setting up virtual boundaries around your store or any other area.

 Step 3: Set up your notification triggers